Standard Errors for Calibrated Parameters

-covers $r(\theta_0)$ with probability at least $1-\alpha$ asymptotically.
-The asymptotic coverage probability is exactly $1-\alpha$ if $V$ happens to have the worst-case structure, i.e., when all elements of $\hat{\mu}$ are perfectly correlated asymptotically (so $V$ has rank 1).
-Formally, these results follow from the fact that, under \cref{asn:regularity},
+covers $r(\theta_0)$ with probability at least $1-\alpha$ asymptotically, as shown formally in the following proposition.
+The asymptotic coverage probability generally exceeds $1-\alpha$ due to the worst-case perspective, but coverage is exact in a particular special case when all elements of the empirical moment vector $\hat{\mu}$ are perfectly correlated asymptotically. \begin{prop} Impose \cref{asn:regularity} and $\max_j |x_j|V_{jj}>0$.
+Then $\lim_{n \to \infty}P(r(\theta_0) \in \widehat{\text{CI}}) \geq 1-\alpha$, and the inequality binds for the rank-1 matrix $V$ defined in the proof of \cref{thm:var_bound}. \end{prop} \begin{proof} Please see \cref{sec:appendix_proofs}. \end{proof}